LupiGiovanni/asterism_validator/README.md

 Given XY coordinates of 3 Natural Guide Stars the program can establish if they are reachable by the LOR boards.

-The program also simulates the movement of the LOR boards to reach the NGSs.
+Given a start asterism and a destination asterism, the program also simulates various movements of the LOR boards to reach the NGSs:
+* Linear movement
+* Safe-basic movements
+* Outside-technical-field movements

+**The program detects if a collision between the boards occurs at any moment.** <br>
+**The program can also generate collision-free trajectories for the boards with A-star search algorithm.
+Trajectories generated with A-star can also selectively avoid the scientific FoVs.**

+Examples of these and other features are shown below.

 Libraries used are:
 * CGAL (Computational Geometry Algorithms Library)